I Value an approachable and compassionate Stance as a Family Therapist

 I grew up on Long Island in New York in a first-generation immigrant family from Barbados.
 I have been living in The Bay for twenty years and previously lived as an ex-pat in Hong Kong (SAR) and Taiwan.
-I am a Black, light-skinned, older, queer, femme.
+I am a Black, light-skinned, older, queer, cis, femme.
 My work is informed by my lived experience with these various intersecting identities.
 Prior to working as a therapist, I was an elementary school teacher and a pediatrician (I am no longer licensed or practicing medicine).
 I use she/her pronouns.
-I am a parent of three now-grown children and a small dog named Otis.
+I am a parent of three now-grown children and two excellent dogs.

 My values as a therapist are rooted in inclusivity, respect, and self-awareness.
 I bring humor, metaphor, and a feminist perspective to our time together.
 As a trauma-informed therapist, I prioritize co-creating a safe and grounded space that allows for authentic connection.

 In my work, I value being thoughtful, curious, direct, and collaborative.
 I use deep, reflective listening and a nonjudgmental approach to provide a safe environment for you to share your experiences.

 California Association of Marriage and Family Therapists (CAMFT)

 American Association for Marriage and Family Therapy (AAMFT)